f135ta/SimpleProxy/README.md

 }
 ```

-- Create an interceptor that derives from the SimpleProxy IMethodInterceptor
+- Create an interceptor that implements the SimpleProxy IMethodInterceptor

 ```
 public class MyCustomInterceptor : IMethodInterceptor